To review, Cloudability offers a variety of tags to collect your cloud resources into meaningful groups.

 For customers running infrastructure in multiple public clouds, we provide a seamless way to see tag usage in a single pane of glass.
 In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP and AWS.

 Not all AWS resources supporting tagging.
 In the "Untaggable Spend" tab, we provide a simple interface to see all AWS resources that don't currently support tags.
-Note that Account Groups and Collections face no comparable restrictions, so aren't displayed in this view.
+Note that Account Groups and Business Dimensions face no comparable restrictions, so aren't displayed in this view.

 Frequently Asked Questions